Jackie Burch

 Jackie Burch (March 25, 1951 – October 12, 2025) was an American casting director of film and television.

 Career

 Burch originally worked as a teacher for the deaf before filling in as an assistant for an executive at Universal Pictures and deciding to transition to working in the entertainment industry.

 Burch cast more than 100 film and television productions and worked with directors including John Hughes, John Landis, Warren Beatty, Peter Bogdanovich, and Jim Abrahams.

 Personal life

 Her daughters are screenwriter Samy Burch, and singer-songwriter Molly Burch.

-Burch died at her home in Atlanta after a several-month battle with endometrial cancer on October 12, 2025, at the age of 74.
+Burch died in Atlanta after a several-month battle with endometrial cancer on October 12, 2025, at the age of 74.